2022 Karnataka hijab row: Impact

 After the High Court verdict which upheld the hijab ban in government schools, many women students were either turned away or did not appear for the class 10th and 12th board exams.

 In August 2022, six months after the order banning hijab from government colleges, an RTI response revealed that 145 of 900 (16%) female Muslim students from government and aided colleges in Dakshina Kannada and Udupi districts, which were at the centre of the hijab controversy, took transfer certificates.
 Some of these students took admission in a college where hijab was allowed, while others did not take admission anywhere due to inability to pay the college fees.
 The number of transfer certificates were higher in government colleges (34%) in comparison to aided colleges (8%).

-A study published by human rights body People’s Union for Civil Liberties (PUCL) reported that the move to ban hijab has widened the social divide and increased fear among Muslims in Karnataka.
+A study published by human rights body People’s Union for Civil Liberties reported that the move to ban hijab has widened the social divide and increased fear among Muslims in Karnataka.

 Rescission

 In 2023, the Indian National Congress became the majority party after elections for the Karnataka Legislative Assembly.
 Chief Minister Siddaramaiah promised to lift the hijab ban, but this had not occurred by December, when Siddaramaiah had said such was only being "contemplated".
+On 13 May 2026, three weeks after a college in Koramangala asked students taking an exam to remove their janivara, the order was replaced with a new one permitting students to wear prescribed uniforms along with “limited traditional and practice-based symbols" where these do not conflict with the uniform or interfere with the educational environment.